hassan-aboelseoud/laser-focus/README.md

 The notebooks can be run either online via [Binder](https://mybinder.org/) or offline, provided the dependencies are installed.

 ## Running the Notebooks Online
+1. Click [here](https://mybinder.org/v2/gh/hassan-aboelseoud/laser-focus.git/HEAD) or click on "launch binder" above.
+2. Select the folder corresponding to the playlist whose notebooks you want to run.
+Open the desired notebook and run it.
+You can experiment with the notebooks by running and modifying them all in your browser.
+    > **Note**: Any changes you make will only be made on your local session and will be discarded once you close the page.

 ## Running the Notebooks Offline
 The steps to run the notebooks offline are as follows:
 1. Install the [Python](https://www.python.org/) programming language.
 The version used in this repository is [Python 3.11.4](https://www.python.org/downloads/release/python-3114/).
 2. Clone this repository.
-You can do so by running
+You can  download and unzip this repository [here](https://github.com/hassan-aboelseoud/laser-focus/archive/refs/heads/main.zip) or by clicking Code -> Download Zip above.
+Alternatively, you can run the command below.
     ```sh
     git clone https://github.com/hassan-aboelseoud/laser-focus.git
     ```
-    Alternatively, you can just download and unzip this repository [here](https://github.com/hassan-aboelseoud/laser-focus/archive/refs/heads/main.zip) or by clicking Code -> Downnload Zip above.
-3. Navigate to the cloned repository and create a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) by running
+3. Navigate to the cloned repository and create a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+A virtual environment is used to keep installed libraries localized to a specific project to keep them from conflicting with other projects.
+You can create a virtual environment by running the command below.
     ```sh
     python -m venv .venv
     ```
-    A virtual environment is used to keep installed libraries localized to a specific project to keep them from conflicting with other projects.
-4. Activate the Python virtual environment by running
+4. Activate the Python virtual environment by running the command below.
     * On Windows:
         ```sh
         .venv\Scripts\activate